HeroWO-js/Workbench/README.md

 Alternatively, if you have installed **TortoiseGit**: open Explorer, right-click on the document root or on any folder inside it, call `Git Clone...`, paste `https://github.com/HeroWO-js/Workbench.git` into `URL`, tick `Recursive`, leave other settings at their defaults and click OK.

 The above does an anonymous checkout.
-If you have an account on GitHub, use this URL instead:
+If you have an account on GitHub, use this URL:

 ```
 git@github.com:HeroWO-js/Workbench.git